NikitaP2001/hep-benchmark-suite/hepbenchmarksuite/plugins/README.md

 # Plugins

 Plugins provide the means of adding functionality that runs independently of the suite.
-Typically, it allows collecting metrics that are otherwise not collected by the suite, such as memory usage.
+Typically, it allows collecting metrics that are otherwise not collected by the suite, such as load of the machine, power consumption or memory usage.
 The plugins are inherently designed to run concurrently; thus, not interfering with the benchmarking process.

-### Phases
+## Phases
 Plugins are executed by the suite in three major phases:
 1. Before benchmarking starts (pre) - useful for collecting metrics when the system is idle.
 2. During each benchmark
 3. After benchmarking finishes (post)

 The duration of the “pre” and “post” phases can be configured.
 By default, they run only for a brief moment, giving a chance to retrieve a single measurement.
-See the [Configuration](#Configuration) section.
+See the [Configuration](###Configuration) section.

 ## Usage